65SM9000PUA NanoCell 120Hz Smart LED TV

 LG’s webOS now supports Amazon Alexa and Google Assistant and will be adding support to Apple’s AirPlay 2 and HomeKit.

 webOS 4.5 will continue to bring together all of the most popular streaming video apps, including Netflix and Amazon plus many more, some of which offer content in 4K and HDR.

-Additionally, webOS 4.5 uses your content choices and puts together entertainment options that neatly organize your recent viewing history, what’s on Live TV, what you might like to watch next, and the latest movies, TV shows, apps and games from the LG Content Store.
+Additionally, webOS 4.5 uses your content choices and puts together entertainment options that neatly organize your recent viewing history, what’s on Live TV, what you might like to watch next, and the latest movies, TV shows, apps, and games from the LG Content Store.

 - Alpha7 Gen 2 Intelligent Processor improves picture depth, sharpness, and color accuracy.
 It also uses artificial intelligence (AI) to optimize your viewing and listening experience.
-The TV will automatically and intelligently analyze source content and ambient conditions in real-time to enhance picture and sound quality.
+The TV will automatically and intelligently analyze source content and ambient conditions in real-time to enhance the picture and sound quality.